Coko7/mataho/README.md

 # tahoma-cli

-A *re*-implementation of the CLI from [somfy-home-controller](https://github.com/coko7/somfy-home-controller) in rust.
+A rust port of the cli from my [somfy-home-controller](https://github.com/coko7/somfy-home-controller) project.

 ## 🛠️ Setup